DaoCloud/DaoCloud-docs/plugins/simplesearch/README.md

     filter_combinator: and
 ```

- These page headers will only be taken into account of the search route points to this page.
-For example here we have the route pointing to `/blog` and this header is within the `/user/pages/blog/blog.md` file.
+ These page headers will only be taken into account if the search route points to this page.
+For example: here the the route points to `/blog`.
+This header is within the `/user/pages/blog/blog.md` file.
 We will cover this self-controlled form of search handling below.

 # Usage

-There are really two approaches to using SimpleSearch.
+There are two approaches to using SimpleSearch.

 ## 1. Standalone Search Page

-This is the traditional approach and it involves having a searchbox 'somewhere' on your site, and then when you search you get a new page that displays the search results.
-From this page you can see a summary of the results and then click to the actual page location within your site.
-Think how **Google** works and other traditional search engines.
+This is the traditional approach and involves having a searchbox 'somewhere' on your site.
+When you search you are shown a new page that displays the search results.
+On this page you will see a summary of the results and be able to click a link to visit each applicable page within your site.
+Think about how **Google** and other traditional search engines work.

 After installing the SimpleSearch plugin, you can add a simple **searchbox** to your site by including the provided twig template.
 Or copy it from the plugin to your theme and customize it as you please: